JyutdictEB/Jyutjam.org/src/en/foscl/README.md

 ### 1. Introduction

-The 5th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 2nd Forum on Southern China Language (or abbreviated as FoSCL-2) was organised by Jyutdict Editorial Board.
+The 5th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 2nd Forum on Southern China Language (or abbreviated as FoSCL-2) will be organised by Jyutdict Editorial Board.
 The basic information of the forum is as follows:

 - Date: July 22, 2022 (Friday) (Tentative, final dates may be subject to change)
 - Time: 9am - 5pm (Tentative, final timetable will be announced before the start)